IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 04 September 2018 2 AM

+- array and struct initializers with specific names and indices are added (ast, printing, parsing and resolving)
+- few mistakes were fixed in DIARY.md to preserve consistency

-## 31 July 2018 2 AM
+## 31 August 2018 2 AM

 - cast expr parsing, resolving is added
-- void, char in-built types were added
+- void, char in-built types are added
-- temporary fix for str and float literals were added
+- temporary fix for str and float literals are added
-- minor bug was fixed in add expr parsing
+- minor bug is fixed in add expr parsing

-## 30 July 2018 2 AM
+## 30 August 2018 2 AM

-- resolve.c code were refactored into more readable code by segementing the code to seperate functions
+- resolve.c code are refactored into more readable code by segementing the code to seperate functions
-- a bug in func entity resolving was fixed
+- a bug in func entity resolving is fixed
-- ternary, call expr resolving was completed
+- ternary, call expr resolving is completed
-- built-in keyword PI was introduced
+- built-in keyword PI is introduced
-- built-in constants (true, false, PI) were added into the resolving process
+- built-in constants (true, false, PI) are added into the resolving process
-- inline structs were replaced by explicit types in the Type definition
+- inline structs are replaced by explicit types in the Type definition
-- minor bug was fixed in func typespec printing
+- minor bug is fixed in func typespec printing
-- all empty function declaration parameters ("()") were changed to void ("(void)")
+- all empty function declaration parameters ("()") are changed to void ("(void)")

-## 29 July 2018 1 AM
+## 29 August 2018 1 AM

 - enum constants are resolved as constants
 - enum types are resolved as int typedefs
 - compund literal resolving with expected types is completed
-- minor bug was fixed in compound literal parsing
+- minor bug is fixed in compound literal parsing

-## 28 July 2018 3 AM
+## 28 August 2018 3 AM

 - first working version of the resolve.c (YAY!!
 FINALLY!) is created in my own way
-- address operator was added as a pre unary operator
+- address operator is added as a pre unary operator
-- minor bug was fixed in var declaration printing
+- minor bug is fixed in var declaration printing

 ## 30 July 2018 - 27 August 2018